inspec/inspec-aws/docs/resources/aws_iam_root_user.md

 ## Syntax

-An `aws_iam_root_user` resource block declares the tests for a single AWS IAM User by user name.
+An `aws_iam_root_user` resource block declares the tests for a single AWS IAM Root User by user name.

     describe aws_iam_root_user do
         it { should     have_mfa_enabled }